Fat Head: Synopsis

 The documentary also focuses on the science and politics behind the nutrition recommendations given by the U.S. government, largely based on the lipid hypothesis, which Fat Head claims is in error on all three of its main propositions.
 The film claims that the lipid hypothesis has no basis in scientific fact.
 According to the film, among other sources such as Mark Sisson, there has never been a single scientific study that has linked a high fat diet to increased rates of heart disease.
-During the film several doctors and dietitians were interviewed and they all stated that according to the latest research in heart disease it is inflammation and not a diet high in saturated fat that causes heart disease and heart attacks, some of whom say the inflammation is caused by high blood sugar.
+During the film several doctors and dietitians were interviewed and they all stated that according to the latest research in heart disease, it is inflammation and not a diet high in saturated fat that causes heart disease and heart attacks, some of whom say the inflammation is specifically caused by high blood sugar.

 During the film, Naughton goes on an all-fast-food diet, mainly eating food from McDonald's.
 For his daily dietary intake, he aims to keep his calories to around 2,000 and his carbohydrates to around 100 grams per day, but he does not restrict fat at all.
 He ends up eating about 100 grams of fat per day, of which about 50 grams are saturated.
 He also decides to walk six nights a week, instead of his usual three.
-After a month eating that way, he loses 12 pounds and his total cholesterol goes down.
-However, his HDL does not go down; this is often thought to be undesirable, as high HDL levels are desirable.
+After a month eating that way, he loses 12 pounds and his total cholesterol goes down, without lowering his HDL, also known as good cholesterol.

 At the end of his experiment, Naughton details an additional experiment inspired by his research into the lipid hypothesis.
 In this second experiment, he cuts out most sugars and starches from his diet for a month, eating foods such as cheeseburgers without buns, eggs and bacon fried in butter, steaks, Polish sausage, fruit in heavy cream, and green vegetables in butter.
 He uses coconut oil to fry onions for his cheeseburgers and eats fried shredded cheese as a snack.
-As a result, Naughton says that his energy level and mood have suffered no deleterious effects, despite him often working until 2 AM on a large programming project with a tight deadline.
+As a result, Naughton says that his energy level and mood have suffered no harmful effects, despite him often working until 2 AM on a large programming project with a tight deadline.
 At the end of the month, his overall cholesterol has dropped from 222 to 209, with his LDL having dropped from 156 to 130 and his HDL having increased from 49 to 64.